MetaMask/SIPs/SIPS/sip-28.md

 ### Snap Manifest

 This SIP introduces a new permission `endowment:background-events`.
-This permissions grants a Snap the ability to schedule future events.
+This permission grants a Snap the ability to schedule future events.

 This permission takes no parameters and is specified in the `snap.manifest.json` as follows: